Virgo (constellation): Mythology

 In the Babylonian MUL.APIN (c.
 10th century BC), part of this constellation was known as "The Furrow", representing the goddess Shala and her ear of grain.
 One star in this constellation, Spica, retains this tradition as it is Latin for "ear of grain", one of the major products of the Mesopotamian furrow.
 For this reason the constellation became associated with fertility.

 The constellation of Virgo in Hipparchus corresponds to two Babylonian constellations: the "Furrow" in the eastern sector of Virgo and the "Frond of Erua" in the western sector.
 The Frond of Erua was depicted as a goddess holding a palm-frond – a motif that still occasionally appears in much later depictions of Virgo.

-Early Greek astronomy associated the Babylonian constellation with their goddess of wheat and agriculture, Demeter.
+Early Greek astronomy associated the Babylonian constellation with their goddess of wheat, agriculture and autumn, Demeter.

 The Romans associated it with their goddess Ceres.

 Alternatively, the constellation was sometimes identified as the virgin goddess Iustitia or Astraea, holding the scales of justice in her hand (that now are separated as the constellation Libra).

 Another Greek myth from later, Classical times, identifies Virgo as Erigone, the daughter of Icarius of Athens.

 Icarius, who had been favored by Dionysus and was killed by his shepherds while they were intoxicated after which Erigone hanged herself in grief;

 in versions of this myth, Dionysus is said to have placed the father and daughter in the stars as Boötes and Virgo respectively.
-Another figure who is associated with the constellation Virgo was the spring goddess Persephone, the daughter of Zeus and Demeter who had married Hades and resided in the Underworld during summer.
+Another figure who is associated with the constellation Virgo was the spring goddess Persephone, the daughter of Zeus and Demeter who had married Hades and resided in the Underworld.